malderete/mysql-devenv/README.md

 ## Building mysqld (server)

-- Attach to the container (`make exec`)
+- Attach to the container (`make shell`)
 - Go to the directory `/development/mysql/build`
-- Run `cmake -DWITH_DEBUG=1 ..`
+- Run `cmake -DWITH_DEBUG=1 ..` (Adapt this command to your needs).
 - Run `make -j4 mysqld` (4 indicates the number of CORES to compile)

 It will generate the mysqld binary under `runtime_output_directory`

-After that you can run your recently compiled version of MySQL by execurting:
+After that you can run your recently compiled version of MySQL by executing:
 ```shell
 $ ./runtime_output_directory/mysqld <arguments>
 ```

-## Building mysqlclient library

-Pre-requisites: First you need to build client library.

-- Attach to the container (`make exec`)
-- Go to the directory `/development/mysql/build`
-- Run `make -j4 mysqlclient`

-It will generate the mysql client library required for mysql binary.

 ## Building mysql (client)

-Pre-requisites: First you need to build client library.

-- Attach to the container (`make exec`)
+- Attach to the container (`make shell`)
 - Go to the directory `/development/mysql/build/client`
 - Run `make -j4`

 It will generate the `mysql` (client) binary under `runtime_output_directory`.

+## Building mysqlclient library

+- Attach to the container (`make shell`)
+- Go to the directory `/development/mysql/build`
+- Run `make -j4 mysqlclient`

+It will generate the mysql client library required for mysql (client) binary.

 # EOF